 Farms and Estates Newsletter – Spring/Summer 2018

 Welcome to Freeths’ Farms & Estates Team’s Spring/Summer 2018 Briefing.
 In this we have some important updates which will be relevant to many of our clients.
-Firstly, Nicola Power reports on the changes to Landfill Tax and it is alarming to read how one might fall foul of this, however inadvertently.
+Firstly, we report on the changes to Landfill Tax and it is alarming to read how one might fall foul of this, however inadvertently.
 Simply moving soil around within a holding may constitute “Waste” and be liable to a tax and it is worthwhile getting to know the circumstances in which this can apply.

 Next, Sophie Tompkins has written an interesting article on how abandoned horses and fly grazing horses should be managed and again this is something that we know some of our clients have come across.